MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/deploy-file-collaboration.md

 As part of your migration, you can use the [Azure Information Protection scanner](https://docs.microsoft.com/azure/information-protection/deploy-aip-scanner) to scan and label sensitive information in your on-premises environment.
 With this information, you can reorganize your data if needed before migrating it to similarly labeled sites in SharePoint.

-If the content that your users are collaborating on is located in SharePoint Server 2010 or SharePoint Server 2013, or in file shares, we recommend that you migrate it to Microsoft 365 to take advantage of the broader range of collaboration capabilities.
+If the content that your users are collaborating on is located in SharePoint Server or in file shares, we recommend that you migrate it to Microsoft 365 to take advantage of the broader range of collaboration capabilities.

 For information on how to migrate content with the SharePoint Migration Tool, see [Download and install the SharePoint Migration Tool](https://docs.microsoft.com/sharepointmigration/introducing-the-sharepoint-migration-tool).